-We want to make sure that all music lovers have access to the Lollapalooza experience!
+We want to make sure that all music lovers enjoy the Lollapalooza experience!

-The Access Center will be located on Columbus at Ida B Wells in front of Buckingham Fountain
+The Access Center will be located on Columbus Dr. In front of Buckingham Fountain.

 Our Access Center services include, but are not limited to:

 - Answers to questions specific to the accessibility Program including American sign language (ASL) interpretation information and schedule

 - Information relevant to our patrons with disabilities